-- 1. This Regulation applies to providers of online short-term rental platforms that offer services to hosts providing short-term accommodation rental services in the Union, irrespective of their place of establishment, and to hosts providing short-term accommodation rental services. - 2.
-This Regulation is without prejudice to: - national, regional or local rules regulating access to, or the provision of, short-term accommodation rental services by hosts, in compliance with Union law, unless otherwise specifically provided for under this Regulation;
+- This Regulation applies to providers of online short-term rental platforms that offer services to hosts providing short-term accommodation rental services in the Union, irrespective of their place of establishment, and to hosts providing short-term accommodation rental services. - 2.
+This Regulation is without prejudice to: - (a) national, regional or local rules regulating access to, or the provision of, short-term accommodation rental services by hosts, in compliance with Union law, unless otherwise specifically provided for under this Regulation; - (b) national, regional or local rules regulating the development or use of land, town and country planning or building standards, housing and tenancies;

-- (b) national, regional or local rules regulating the development or use of land, town and country planning or building standards; - (c) Union or national law regulating the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; - (d) Union or national law regulating the administration, collection, enforcement and recovery of taxes, customs and other duties; - (e) Union or national law regulating the development, production and dissemination of European statistics or national official statistics. - 3.
-This Regulation is without prejudice to the rules laid down by other Union legal acts regulating other aspects of the provision of services by online short-term rental platforms and the provision of short-term accommodation rental services, in particular: - (a) Regulation (EU) 2019/1150 of the European Parliament and of the Council; - (b) Regulation (EU) 2022/2065; - (c) Regulation (EU) 2022/1925 of the European Parliament and of the Council; - (d) Directive 2000/31/EC; - (e) Directive 2006/123/EC;
+- (c) Union or national law regulating the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties; - (d) Union or national law regulating the administration, collection, enforcement and recovery of taxes, customs and other duties; - (da) Union or national law regulating the development, production and dissemination of European statistics or national official statistics. - 3.
+This Regulation is without prejudice to the rules laid down by other Union legal acts regulating other aspects of the provision of services by online short-term rental platforms and the provision of short-term accommodation rental services, in particular: - (a) Regulation (EU) 2019/1150 of the European Parliament and of the Council; - (b) Regulation (EU) 2022/2065; - (c) Regulation (EU) 2022/1925 of the European Parliament and of the Council; - (d) Directive 2000/31/EC; - (e) Directive 2006/123/EC; - (f) Directive (EU) 2015/1535 of the European Parliament and of the Council;